 The earlier in your life that you commit to living a healthy lifestyle, the more you can reduce your risk for or delay the development of Osteoarthritis.

-Significant injury, such as ligament damage, can eventually lead to osteoarthritis.
+Significant injury, such as ligament damage, joint dislocation, and impact trauma can eventually lead to osteoarthritis.

 Women are more likely to develop osteoarthritis, compared to men.

 Excessive weight can put stress on joints and promote cartilage damage.

 Osteoarthritis is more common among the elderly, but even young adults can develop osteoarthritis.

 - Consume enough magnesium as it helps maintain and improve joint and cartilage health.
 Nuts and green, leafy vegetables are a great source of magnesium and other minerals.

 - Some antioxidants, found in fruits and veggies like apples, onions, shallots, and strawberries, may also help reduce joint inflammation and pain.